InternLM/lmdeploy/README.md

 LMDeploy is a toolkit for compressing, deploying, and serving LLM, developed by the [MMRazor](https://github.com/open-mmlab/mmrazor) and [MMDeploy](https://github.com/open-mmlab/mmdeploy) teams.
 It has the following core features:

-- A high throughput inference engine named as **TurboMind** based on [FasterTransformer](https://github.com/NVIDIA/FasterTransformer) for LLaMA family models
+- **Efficient Inference Engine TurboMind**: Based on [FasterTransformer](https://github.com/NVIDIA/FasterTransformer), we have implemented an efficient inference engine - TurboMind, which supports the inference of LLaMA and its variant models on NVIDIA GPUs.

-- Interactive generation is supported.
-LMDeploy can remember the history by caching the attention k/v in multi-turn dialogues, so that it can avoid repetitive decoding of historical conversations.
+- **Interactive Inference Mode**: By caching the k/v of attention during multi-round dialogue processes, it remembers dialogue history, thus avoiding repetitive processing of historical sessions.

 <div align="center">
   <img src="https://github.com/NVIDIA/FasterTransformer/blob/main/docs/images/gpt/gpt_interactive_generation.2.png?raw=true" width="600"/>
 </div>

-- Support persistent-batch inference
+- **Persistent Batch Inference**: Further optimization of model execution efficiency.

 ![PersistentBatchInference](https://github.com/open-mmlab/lmdeploy/assets/25839884/8f8b57b8-42af-4b71-ad74-e75f39b10694)

+- **Multi-GPU Model Deployment and Quantization**: We provide comprehensive support for model deployment and quantization, and have successfully validated it on models ranging from 7B to 100B parameters.

 ## Quick Start